-Decision to merge the network sites: After a lengthy discussion, the group decided that it made good sense to adopt the Eastern Shore Virginia Portal site

-(http://www.easternshorevirginiaportal.com) as the community web site for both Accomack and Northampton Counties.
-To ensure the participation of both counties in future decision-making, all current members of both TLTs were invited to join with the NFTF to form one team.
-As to site content, the Eastern Shore Virginia Portal offered four of the six site features available on the proposed TOP site.
-The Community Connections and the Virtual Business Incubator programs from BEV were considered to be important for new businesses and nonprofit groups, and were added to the Portal.
+Decision to merge the network sites: After a lengthy discussion, the group decided that it made good sense to adopt the Eastern Shore Virginia Portal site the proposed TOP site.
+The Community Connections and the Virtual Business Incubator programs from BEV, important for new businesses and nonprofit groups, were added to the Portal.
 The domain name "esvp.bev.net" was chosen for the Virtual Business Incubator accounts to be hosted by BEV.
 The Virginia Electronic Commerce Technology Center will discuss the technicalities of implementation with the BEV staff in Blacksburg.